-So he was alone then.
+So, he was alone then.
 She’d yet to see his face, hidden by a cowl.
 But he was straight-backed and moved with the ease and sureness of youth.
 And now he was examining her things, bent over the pan she’d left by the fire to prepare her food.
 Her anger sparked to the surface, and she had to clench her hands tightly to keep herself from sending a powerful blast of Air to force this man from her campsite.
+Patience was not her strong suit, but she would try to wait him out.
 She wanted to learn how he’d slipped past her defenses, first.
-Patience was not her strong suit, but she would try to wait him out.
+He’d seen through her weaves, but he hadn’t sensed—or hadn’t cared about—the warning she’d placed, which alerted her while she was heading back.
+If he knew of the alarm and decided against disarming it, that meant he expected someone to find him in this camp.
+It meant he expected a fight.

 It was like being doused in ice and fire at the same moment.
 Suddenly all the barriers she’d constructed around and within her mind slammed open and a blindingly bright light flashed before her eyes.
 Peggy fell to her knees and across from her, the man did the same.
 As quickly as it began, the light receded, but as it did, Peggy felt a new presence within her mind.
 She could sense the consciousness of the man in front of her in a way that she had never sensed another being before.
 His name was Steve.
 Understanding stole her breath.
 “Shei’tan,” she whispered.